elodina/sawfly/cloud-deploy-grid.md

 OpenVPN for MacOS Setup:

 1. Install Tunnelblick
-2. go to curl -X http://localhost:5555/api/v1.0/clusters/${cluster_name}/deployment and save _accessip parameter
+2. go to curl -X http://localhost:5555/api/v1.0/clusters/${cluster_name}/deployment/infrastructure and get _accessip parameter
-3. ssh to _accessip, and create there some users and passwd them, using commands adduser/passwd respectivly, eg:
+3. ssh to _accessip, and create there some users and passwd them, using commands adduser/passwd respectively, eg:

 ```adduser vpnuser1```